OCD Therapy for High-Achieving Adults and Teens:

 Here's what's actually happening: OCD isn't about being particular or organized.
 It's not a personality quirk or attention to detail that serves you well professionally.
 It's a cycle that's stealing your life.

 You're spending hours each day trapped in mental rituals that nobody sees.
 Checking your sent emails repeatedly.
-Reviewing meetings in your mind, searching for evidence you said something offensive.
-Seeking reassurance from colleagues about work you already know is excellent.
+Reviewing meetings or assignments in your mind, searching for evidence you said something offensive.
+Seeking reassurance from colleagues about work or from your friends that you didn’t say something stupid.
 Avoiding situations that trigger the obsessive thoughts - which means you're turning down opportunities, limiting your career, and missing out on experiences that matter.

 The thoughts feel so real, so urgent, so dangerous that you believe you must respond to them.
 Your brain screams that if you don't perform the compulsion - if you don't check one more time, seek reassurance once more, or review that conversation again - something terrible will happen.
 Someone will get hurt.
 You'll lose your job.
 You'll be exposed as incompetent or, worse, dangerous.